radio-aktywne/app-emifuse/docs/docs/03-Configuration.md

 ## Environment variables

-You can configure the app at runtime using various environment variables:
+You can configure the service at runtime using various environment variables:

 - `EMIFUSE__SERVER__SRT__PORT`
   port to listen for SRT connections